 Helmholtz, while apparently convinced of the correctness of his observations indicating a change of form in the lens during accommodation, felt himself unable to speak with certainty of the means by which the supposed change was effected,(18) and strangely enough the question is still being debated.
-Finding, as he states, "absolutely nothing but the ciliary muscle to which accommodation could be attributed,"(19) Helmholtz concluded that the changes which he thought he had observed in the curvature of the lens must be effected by the action of this theory of the way it operated to produce these results, and he explicitly stated that the one he suggested possessed only the character of probability.
+Finding, as he states, "absolutely nothing but the ciliary muscle to which accommodation could be attributed,"(19) Helmholtz concluded that the changes which he thought he had observed in the curvature of the lens must be effected by the action of this muscle; but he was unable to offer any satisfactory theory of the way it operated to produce these results, and he explicitly stated that the one he suggested possessed only the character of probability.